samsquire/microservice-description-compilation/README.md

 # microservice-description-compilation

-This repository is the idea that we can compile microservices from YAML files and a monolithic code base using high level descriptions of what the microservices do.
+This repository is the idea that we can compile microservices from YAML files and a specially written monolithic code base using high level descriptions of what each microservices does.
 I want to be able to take a monolithic repository written in a certain way and divide it up into microservices automatically.
 See [idea 82 from my list of ideas](https://github.com/samsquire/ideas#82-inline-http-microservice-compilation).
-From a sufficiently high level view of a microservice we can:
+From a sufficiently high level definition of microservices we can:

  * **Divide a codebase** If we have an accurate definition of X number of microservices and how to select the code that corresponds to a microservice, we can divide a codebase into codebases that are a subset of a monolithic codebase.
  * **Seam selection** If the seams between services are known, we can decide how services communicate with a communication layer, be it method calls, HTTP, database or some RPC
- * **Stem cell servers** A server starts up and decides what service to be and has the code available for all microservices.
+ * **Stem cell servers** If we bundle code for all microservices together, we can specialise on start-up.
+A server starts up and decides what service to be and has the code available for all microservices.
  * **Microservice artifacts** Generate JAR files or python packages or equivalent artifact of a microservice
  * **Endpoints request handlers** Fill in the service handlers with code from the description
  * **Automatic request collaboration** Where one request fans out to multiple requests, we have control over who coordinates what.